The Ultraproducts of Quasirandom Groups: The Class of Alternating Groups

+\begin{rem} Note that we use $A^n$ to denote the set of elements that can be expressed as products of EXACTLY $n$ elements of $A$.
+For example, the cyclic group of order $2$ has no covering property at all.
+The identity is always an even power of the generator, while the generator is always an odd power of itself.
+There is no uniform choice of $K$ where every element is a product of $K$ conjugates of the generator. \end{rem}

-\begin{de} An even permutation $\s\in A_n$ is \emph{exceptional} if its cycles in the cycle decomposition have distinct odd lengths, or equivalently, if its conjugacy class in $A_n$ is distinct from its conjugacy class in $S_n$. \end{de}
+\begin{de} An even permutation $\s\in \mathrm{A}_n$ is \emph{exceptional} if its cycles in the cycle decomposition have distinct odd lengths, or equivalently, if its conjugacy class in $\mathrm{A}_n$ is different from its conjugacy class in $\mathrm{S}_n$. \end{de}